PC Weather Forecast For City Multan - UrduPoint

 The local Met office has forecast partly cloudy weather for city and its suburbs during the next 24 hours

-On Saturday , maximum and minimum temperatures were recorded as 39.1 degree centigrade and 30.6 degree centigrade respectively.
-The humidity was recorded 72 per cent at 8 am and 46 per cent at 5 pm.
+On Saturday , maximum and minimum temperatures were recorded as 38.6 degree centigrade and 31.0 degree centigraderespectively.
+The humidity was recorded 76 per cent at 8 am and 52 per cent at 5 pm.